A place of exceptional experiences and career connections

 A community centered on your success

 You’ll learn from faculty who are active in their professional and academic fields and dedicated to teaching from experience.
-A 16:1 student-faculty ratio ensures that you can cultivate meaningful connections with your professors.
+A 16:1 student-faculty ratio ensures that you will cultivate meaningful connections with your professors.
 Stevenson’s innovative, entrepreneurial spirit reflects the mindset you need for success in today’s world.
 We’re constantly seeking new opportunities and networks of support for our students, from new courses and degree programs to experiential learning, leadership, service, and internship experiences you can use to fulfill your life’s goals.

 A connection to career